The Feast of Unleavened Bread

 The leaven of the Sadducees is disbelief (Matt.
 22:23) and a lack of knowledge of the Scriptures and of the power of God (v.
 29).
 And the leaven of the Herodians is flattery, worldly-mindedness, and insincerity (vs. 16–21), and planning wickedness against God’s servants (Mark 3:6).

 All who accept salvation through Jesus Christ are to be pure, “even as he is pure” (1 John 3:2, 3; ch.
 2:6).
-The perfect example of Christian living had been set before all believers in Christ, and their lives should be a continual illustration of a victorious life over sin by God’s power (1 Cor.
+Christ gave the believers the perfect example of Christian living.
+His life is a a continual illustration of a victorious experience over sin by God’s power (1 Cor.
 1:4–8).

 In His service,